dart-code-checker/dart-code-metrics/website/docs/rules/flutter/avoid-use-expanded-as-spacer.md

 ## Description {#description}

-The rule should detect Expanded widgets that contain empty SizedBox/Container and propose to replace them with Spacer()
+The rule detects Expanded widgets that contain empty SizedBox/Container and proposes to replace them with the Spacer widget.

 ### Example {#example}